DentalPost takes a look at the training and education, how to get certified, and the job description of a Dental Assistant.

 To become certified, you must have completed an accredited dental assistant program or have enough years of experience in a dental office.
 You will also need to be certified in CPR.
 If you do not already have a CPR certification, you can obtain one relatively easily through the American Red Cross.
 If you qualify for certification, you’ll need to take and pass an exam.
 Once you pass and meet any other state or local requirements, you’ll be a certified dental assistant and eligible for employment opportunities.
 In some places, you may be referred to as a registered (rather than certified) dental assistant or RDA.

 You may decide that you want to perform more advanced procedures like crowns or sealants.
 If that’s the case, you can train to become an Expanded Function Dental Assistant, or EFDA.
 An EFDA has more responsibilities and skills than an entry-level dental assistant.

 The primary role of a dental assistant is to assist in providing patient care.
 You will spend most of your time chairside, working closely with both patients and dentists to ensure that dental care is delivered in a safe and efficient environment.
 You can expect to perform at least some of the following tasks on a routine basis:

 Good dental assistants will need a series of skills to do the job effectively:

 Once you’ve graduated from a dental assistant program and passed your exam, you’ll want to start looking for employment opportunities.
 Most dental assistant jobs are in a dentist’s office, though a small percentage of dental assistants work in government facilities or physician offices.
 The majority of dental assistants work full time.

 A career as a dental assistant offers countless opportunities.
 Dental assistants are a vital part of any dental practice and help ensure patient care and education.
-Many dental assistants chose to take their careers even further by training as a dental hygienist.
-And with the need for certified dental assistants expected to grow at a rapid pace over the next ten years, there's no better time to get started.
+Many dental assistants chose to take their careers even further by training as dental hygienists.
+And with the need for certified dental assistants expected to grow at a rapid pace over the next ten years, there’s no better time to get started.